netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 # Cipher Suites

+Implementations MUST support TLS 1.2 {{RFC5246}} and are REQUIRED to support the mandatory-to-implement cipher suite.

+Implementations MAY implement additional TLS cipher suites that provide mutual authentication {{RFC5246}} and confidentiality as required by NETCONF {{RFC6241}}.

+Implementations SHOULD support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} and, if implemented, MUST prefer to negotiate TLS 1.3 over earlier versions of TLS.

 Implementations that support TLS 1.3 {{I-D.ietf-tls-rfc8446bis}} are REQUIRED to support the mandatory-to-implement cipher suites listed in
 {{Section 9.1 of I-D.ietf-tls-rfc8446bis}}.

 Implementations that support TLS 1.3 MAY implement additional TLS cipher